MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 There are many reasons why Power Query may return an error that **the key didn't match any rows in the table**.
 When this error happens, the Mashup Engine is unable to find the table name it's searching for.
 Reasons why this error may happen include:
 * The table name has been changed, for example in the data source itself.
-* The account used to access the table does not have sufficient privileges to read the table.
+* The account used to access the table doesn't have sufficient privileges to read the table.
-* There may be multiple credentials for a single data source, which is [not supported in Power BI Service](/power-bi/connect-data/refresh-data#accessing-cloud-data-sources).
-This may happen, for example, when the data source is a cloud data source and multiple accounts are being used to access the data source at the same time with different credentials.
-If the data source is on-premises, you will need to use the on-premises data gateway.
+* There may be multiple credentials for a single data source, which [isn't supported in Power BI Service](/power-bi/connect-data/refresh-data#accessing-cloud-data-sources).
+This error may happen, for example, when the data source is a cloud data source and multiple accounts are being used to access the data source at the same time with different credentials.
+If the data source is on-premises, you'll need to use the on-premises data gateway.

 ## Limitation: Domain-joined requirement for gateway machines when using Windows authentication